 FY2023 Administration Budget Request

 On March 28, 2022, the Biden Administration released the President's FY2023 Budget Request to Congress.
 The request and the accompanying "Greenbook"—the Treasury Department's list of FY2023 budget proposals—include an item that would directly impact philanthropy.
 The Administration proposes a change to private foundation payout rules: any distribution made by a private foundation to a donor-advised fund (DAF) would have to be granted out by the end of the following taxable year in order to count as part of a private foundation's payout.
 In addition, private foundations must maintain records or other evidence showing the DAF has made the qualifying distribution within the required timeframe.
-This echoes a proposal made by Treasury in 2017 and a provision included in the Accelerating Charitable Efforts (ACE) Act.
+This echoes a proposal made by Treasury in 2017 and as well as a provision included in the Accelerating Charitable Efforts (ACE) Act.

 FY2022 Federal Budget

 On March 10, 2022, Congress passed its $1.5 trillion fiscal year 2022 government funding omnibus (H.R.
 2471).
-The omnibus includes $730 billion in nondefense spending, a 6.7 percent increase over fiscal year 2021 (FY2021), as well as $782 billion in defense spending, a 5.6 percent increase over FY2021.
+The omnibus includes $730 billion in nondefense spending, a 6.7 percent increase over fiscal year 2021 (FY2021), as well as $782 in defense spending, a 5.6 percent increase over FY2021.
 Along with funding government agencies through the fiscal year, the omnibus includes $13.6 billion in emergency supplemental funding to support the Ukrainian people and defend democracy in the aftermath of the Russian invasion.
 Read the House Appropriations Committee’s factsheet on Ukraine support funding.

 The package provides the Department of Treasury with $14.3 billion in discretionary funding, an $811 million increase over FY2021.
 In addition to election security and community economic development, this increase in funding aims to rebuild the government’s financial oversight capabilities through the Internal Revenue Service (IRS).
 The bill includes $12.6 billion for the IRS, an increase of $675 million above FY2021 and the largest increase to IRS funding since 2001.